“You can make a living from teaching online.”

 This chapter will cover the how these schools teach online and provide a superior learning experience to their students.

-How many lectures do you need to include in your course?
+How many lessons do you need to include in your course?

 This is a question we get asked continually: